COMMENCEMENT WEEKEND 2018 - MAY 18-20

 - Closing remarks

-Immediately following the Fletcher Commencement Ceremony there will be a luncheon reception for all members of the community and their families.
-The reception will occur under the second tent on Fletcher field, adjacent to the commencement ceremony tent.
-No tickets are necessary to attend the luncheon reception.
+Following both the Fletcher Class Day Ceremony on Saturday and the Fletcher Commencement Ceremony on Sunday there will be luncheon receptions for all members of the community and their families.
+The receptions will occur under the “clambake” tent on Fletcher field, adjacent to the commencement ceremony tent.

-If you have guests who need special accommodations (i.e, use wheelchairs), please notify Mary Dulatre ASAP so that we can make special arrangements for their seating at Mary.Dulatre@tufts.edu
+Tickets are not needed for the Saturday and Sunday ceremonies nor are they needed for the Saturday and Sunday post ceremony luncheon receptions.
+Seating for guests at the ceremonies is on a first-come first served basis.
+The tent is very large and easily accommodates all guests.
+If you have guests who need special accommodations (i.e, use wheelchairs), please notify Mary Dulatre ASAP so that we can make special arrangements for their seating.

 All degree recipients are expected to be attired in appropriate academic robes for both Sunday ceremonies.

-Caps, gowns, and hoods for Master’s recipients will be available for purchase beginning April 5th at the Bookstore.
+Caps, gowns, and hoods for Master's recipients will be available for purchase beginning April 4th at the Bookstore.
 Graduates need to wear all three items.
-Caps and gowns cost $59.98.
-Hoods cost $40.98.
+Caps and gowns cost $59.98 Hoods cost $40.98.
 Rentals are available at the Bookstore for both Ph.D. and Master’s degree recipients and orders can be placed beginning on March 1st.
-Rentals can be picked up from the Bookstore any time after May 15th.
+Rentals can be picked up from the Bookstore anytime after May 14th.

-Reservations for on-campus housing can be made via online registration by going to: http://commencement.tufts.edu/.
+Reservations for on-campus housing can be made via online registration starting February 1st, 2018 by clicking here.
+There will be no refunds after 5:00pm on May 2nd, 2018.

-All reservations must be received by 5:00pm on May 1, 2017.
+All reservations must be received by 5:00pm on May 1, 2018.
 Any changes to reservations resulting in a refund will be subject to a 10% processing fee.
 If an online cancellation is received on or before 5:00pm on May 2nd, a full refund will be made, minus a 10% processing fee.
-After 5:00pm, on May 2nd, all payments are non-refundable..
+After 5:00pm, on May 2nd, all payments are non-refundable.

-Given the large number of visitors to campus on Commencement Sunday, parking will be scarce.
-Parking in all university lots will be available on a first come, first serve basis so early arrival is recommended.
-Parking will be available in the parking lots across from Cousens Gym, the Stearns Village lot between Cousins and Eliot-Pearson, and in the Dowling Hall parking garage on Boston Avenue.
-Shuttle service will be available from College Avenue to the Phase 1 commencement site from 7:00am to 4:00pm.
+Given the larger number of visitors to campus on commencement day, parking will be scarce.
+Parking in all university lots will be on a first-come, first-serve basis so early arrival is recommended.
+Parking will be available in the parking lot across from Cousens Gym, the Stearns Village lot between Cousens and Eliot-Pearson, and in the Dowling Hall parking garage on Boston Avenue.
+Shuttle service will be available from College Avenue to the Commencement site from 7:00 a.m – 4:00 p.m.